 The LCD can be written to as the standard I/O device.
 This means that software can be developed and debugged using standard I/O calls, and the executable will work with LCD, VGA video, or redirected COM port.
-See the Section 18 for more information.
+See the section 16 for more information.

 I/O addresses 72h and 73h are used to access the LCD.
-Table 7a shows the header pin-out, while Table 7b lists the LCD signals.
+Figure 6 shows the header pin-out, while Table 3 lists the LCD signals.
 The section below will briefly describe the LCD interface signals.
 The LCD can be controlled directly by software at these addresses.